Best 7 Days to Die Server Mods

 It’s better to play true survival with more than 5 players as the class system forces you to depend on other players’ skills to help you survive.

 What to expect in True Survival

-- Zombie behaviour becomes very sopradict in this mod making it a lot harder to predict a zombies movement or attack pattern.
+- Zombie behavior becomes very sporadic in this mod making it a lot harder to predict a zombie’s movement or attack pattern.
 It’s very easy to predict the vanilla zombies due to their limited mechanics.
-However this mod adds an extra layer to zombie interaction making it seem more realistic.
+However, this mod adds an extra layer to zombie interaction making it seem more realistic.
 The unpredictable nature makes it more challenging.

 - A new feature called the “Dead is Dead” appears in this mod.
-It was intended to make the game harder and add character perma-death on to servers.
-Everytime a character’s health reaches 0 they will lose 10 wellness points.
+It was intended to make the game harder and add character perma-death to servers.
+Every time a character’s health reaches 0 they will lose 10 wellness points.
 Once your character runs out of wellness points they will no longer be playable and you will have to start a new character.

 3. Starvation Mod

 The Starvation mod focuses on adding realism to 7DTD.

 Changes have been made to food and the rate at which it spoils, as well as the rate at which plague will affect your stash of supplies.